 One employee is set to receive a 36 percent raise.

-“I don’t think we’ve passed them because I think part of the process is that the quorum court has to know that they’re being proposed and vote on them and the final budget that we passed, they have never been discussed,” said Madison.
+“I don’t think we’ve passed them because I think part of the process is that the quorum court has to know that they’re being proposed and vote on them and the final budget that we passed, they have never been discussed,” said District 9 Justice of Peace, Eva Madison.

-Judge Wood said he did submit the final budget to the Quorum Court on November 13.
+Judge Wood tells us he did submit the final budget to the Quorum Court on November 13.

 He adds, “Washington County has great employees that deserve to be fairly compensated by their elected officials.
 The JPs understood and acknowledged this by approving the elected officials’ budgets which included the pay raises.”

 Madison said she has reached out to lawyers in the area to figure out how they can reverse these changes and make it fair for everyone.

 I submitted the budget for my departments to the Chairman of the Finance and Budget Committee on November 13th, via the County Comptroller.
 This was two days before the meeting of the Finance and Budget Committee to discuss the same.
 JP Eva Madison claims to have missed this in the budget while other JP’S reviewed all of our budgets and voted to approve.